Mandatory Risk Sessions

 - NO EXCEPTIONS WILL BE MADE TO THIS POLICY.

-Students participating in faculty-led programs during Winter 2014/Summer 15 MUST attend one of the following risk sessions:
+Students participating in faculty-led programs during Spring 2015 MUST attend one of the following risk sessions:

 Pre-departure meetings are only mandatory for students how are participating in long-term programs.
 The meeting is designed to help prepare you for what to expect when you are abroad.

-Students who are participating in exchange/affiliated/approved non-affiliated programs during Spring or Summer 2015 MUST attend one of the following pre-departure meetings:
+Students who are participating in exchange/affiliated/approved non-affiliated programs during FALL 2015 MUST attend one of the following pre-departure meetings: